Simke83/StudentskiDom/README.md

-•"Studentski dom" is project for managing dormitory.
+•"Studentski dom" is project for easier management of the dormitory.

 • Console Application, built using C# language.